rubeshudayakumar/wolverine/README.md

 	&emsp;Press "H" to get horn sound.\
 	&emsp;Press "M" to play Music in the car.
 It is kept as a toggle Button.\
         &emsp;Press "L" to switch on HeadLight for the car.

+ **Weather and Dashboard Functionality And Greeting** \
+        &emsp;1.
+Weather will be fetched based on user location it will show feels like weather from 3rd party weather API.\
+	&emsp;2.
+Greeting messages like Good Morning,Good Evening and Good Afternoon will be shown based on user time line.\
+        &emsp;3.
+Current time will be shown to the user.

 **Features/Working :**\